 If you prefer an even more casual brand of poker though, or if online sites aren’t accessible where you live, you have free-to-play options as well.
 Various apps allow for multiplayer poker with “play money,” and the game Poker Club at Steam does the same.
 These options won’t look or feel quite as professional as a good online poker site, but they’ll still give you the chance to link up with friends remotely and play.

 Sea Of Thieves

 Sea Of Thieves is a gorgeous and massive adventure game that came out in 2018 for major consoles (as well as PC play via Steam).
 And basically, it invites players to live out the life of a pirate — exploring, hunting treasure, gathering resources, battling, and so on.
-Beyond this basic setup, the game is set up as a multiplayer experience in that players can collaborate and work together on quests in real time.
-Furthermore, there is also an “Arena” mode in which four teams of players compete to collect silver in a confined map.
-There’s a lot to like about Sea Of Thieves in general, but these multiplayer features were particularly well received, and make for great options for friends getting together remotely.
+Beyond this basic setup, the game is set up as a multiplayer experience in that players can collaborate and work together on quests in real-time.
+Furthermore, there is also an “Arena” mode in which four teams of players compete to collect silver on a confined map.
+There’s a lot to like about Sea Of Thieves in general, but these multiplayer features were particularly well-received, and make for great options for friends getting together remotely.

 Call Of Duty: Warzone

 Any conversation about the best online multiplayer games today has to include a “battle royale” style experience.
 This is essentially a genre of game that has emerged of late, and which involves gamers entering an arena together to do battle.
 And while it’s largely thanks to Fortnite that this style of online multiplayer gaming has become so popular, the Call Of Duty franchise’s version of battle royale play is now out in front.
 According to one review, Call Of Duty: Warzone — the free, battle royale offshoot of the core franchise — is now preferred over Fortnite among players.